-Rock Spring West/Mixed-Use Regional Marketplace
+2.2.3 Rock Spring West/Mixed-Use Regional Marketplace

 This cluster includes properties located west of the I-270 spur and north and south of Westlake Terrace.
 The area is linked to the office park by Westlake Terrace/Fernwood Road, which bridges the I-270 spur.
 This cluster comprises destination retailers, with Westfield Montgomery Mall located on the south side of Westlake Terrace.
-Across from Westfield Montgomery Mall, on the north side of Westlake Terrace, there is a Home Depot, as well as automobile sales and service uses, including Jim Coleman Toyota/Infinity/Cadillac, and the former site of Ourisman Ford.
+Across from Westfield Montgomery Mall, on the north side of Westlake Terrace, there is a Home Depot, as well as automobile sales and service uses, including Jim Coleman Toyota/ Infinity/Cadillac, and the former site of Ourisman Ford.

 On the north side of Westlake Terrace, all of the properties are zoned CRT, with the exception of a 7-story EOF-zoned office building located at 10411 Motor City Drive.
-(See Figures 8 and 12.)
+(See Figures 8 and 13.)
 In addition to the office building and Home Depot, the area includes a post office and car dealerships.
-The approved mixed-use project on the former Ourisman Ford site is located at the northeast corner of Westlake Terrace and I-270 (site 5 on Figure 12).
+The approved mixed-use project on the former Ourisman Ford site is located at the northeast corner of Westlake Terrace and I-270 (site 5 on Figure 13).

 Westfield Montgomery Mall encompasses most of the south side of Westlake Terrace.
 A small shopping center is located adjacent to the mall on the southeast corner of Westlake Drive and Westlake Terrace and a gas station is located on the northeast corner of Westlake Drive and Democracy Boulevard.
-Additional uses, including a residential component, may be considered in the future at the Westfield Montgomery Mall site, but no plans have been submitted to the Planning Department for consideration.
+Additional uses, including a residential component, may be considered in the future at the Westfield Montgomery Mall site.

-Zoning Recommendations
+A. Zoning Recommendations